-GRAYS ARMORY, built by Cleveland's long-standing private military company, the CLEVELAND GRAYS, has served not only as a meeting lodge and assembly hall for that group but also as a stage for a wide variety of events.
+GRAYS ARMORY, built by Cleveland's long-standing private military company, the CLEVELAND GRAYS, has served as a meeting lodge and assembly hall for that group, and also as a stage for a wide variety of events.
 Designed by Cleveland architect Fenimore C. Bate, the armory was built on Bolivar St. at Prospect Ave.
 The cornerstone was laid on Decoration Day, 1893.
-The structure is appropriate for the Grays, who provided trained men for military service and served as honor guards at local, state, and national functions.
+The structure is appropriate for the Grays, which provided trained men for military service and served as honor guards at local, state, and national functions.
 A military fortress is suggested by a 5-story tower with rows of progressively smaller windows and a turreted cap, and the stone foundation at the street level surmounted by massive brick walls.
 The interior contains offices and meeting rooms at the front and a large drill hall at the rear.
-The armory's drill hall not only was used for training and assemblies of the Grays but was and still is rented out for various social and cultural affairs.
+The Armory's drill hall was used not only for training and assemblies of the Grays but was, and still is, rented out for various social and cultural affairs.